-Baseball 7 th and 8 th grade boys
+Baseball 7 th and 8 th grade

-Golf 7 th and 8 th grade boys and girls
+Golf 7 th and 8 th grade

-Track & Field 7 th and 8 th grade boys and girls
+Track & Field 7 th and 8 th grade

-Softball 7 th and 8 th grade girls
+Softball 7 th and 8 th grade

 GCJHS students also have the opportunity to participate in our fine arts programs such as Dance and Guard.
 These programs are available to 7th and 8th grade students.